 Experience with a professional sports team, a Silicon Valley venture fund and the world's largest supercomputer

 I'm currently a second-year PhD student at NYU, working with Professor Claudio Silva as part of the VIDA group.
 My main research interests include interpretability of machine learning models, visualization and sports analytics.

-Enjoyed my time in Southern California as a double major in mathematics and economics at Pomona College.
-Graduated in May 2018.
-Wrote my mathematics thesis on an original decision tree induction algorithm and my economics senior exercise on the relationship between drug overdose death rates and economic conditions.
+Before NYU, I was a double major in mathematics and economics at Pomona College, where I graduated in May 2018.
+I wrote my mathematics thesis on an original feature selection algorithm and my economics senior exercise on the relationship between drug overdose death rates and economic conditions.
 My advisor was Professor Pierangelo De Pace.
-I took the following coursework:
+These were some of the courses I took:

-I also was part of the student investment club, where I led the healthcare and technology group; Pomona Ventures, where I helped student run startups expand and pitch to investors, and in particular advised Social Cipher, which won the 2018 Sage Tank competition; Pomona Sports Analytics Club, which I founded my junior year to provide an outlet for sports statistics research at the Claremont Colleges.
+I also was part of the student investment club, where I led the healthcare and technology group as a Sophomore; Pomona Ventures, where I helped student run startups expand and pitch to investors, and in particular advised Social Cipher, which won the 2018 Sage Tank competition; Pomona Sports Analytics Club, which I founded my junior year to provide an outlet for sports statistics research at the Claremont Colleges.